-&lt;sup>7 Implied volatility is a measure of uncertainty regarding the magnitude and direction of expected fluctuations.
+7 A measure of uncertainty regarding the magnitude and direction of expected fluctuations.

-&lt;sup>8 Referring to spread product broadly, structured products, emerging market debt, as well as corporate bonds, both high yield and investment grade.
+8 Referring to spread product broadly, structured products, emerging market debt, as well as corporate bonds, both high yield and investment grade.

 CONCLUSION

 Investors could be pardoned if they have whiplash, but the fact is that interest rates go through paradigm shifts.